 Copley won a UK Film Council script writing competition for Judgement Day, a project he co-wrote.
 In 2007, his longtime friend, director Neill Blomkamp began work on a film version of Alive in Jo Burg and asked Copley to play a role in the short test.
 The purpose of the shoot was simply creative exploration, but the positive response from Neill and producer Peter Jackson saw Copley returning to his acting roots and accepting the lead role in District 9.
 Copley improvised all his dialogue in the film.
 His performance as Wikus Van Der Merwe received critical acclaim and District 9 became the surprise hit of the summer, grossing over $200 million worldwide.
 It also garnered an Academy Award nomination for Best Motion Picture of the Year.

-With his gift for dialects and characterization, Copley quickly went on to land the highley coveted role of "Murdock" in The A-Team.
+With his gift for dialects and characterization, Copley quickly went on to land the highly coveted role of "Murdock" in The A-Team.
 The A-Team was Copley's favorite TV show as a child.
-He won the role by shooting a series of improvized scenes featuring "things that may happen to Murdock in a hotel room" and sending them to director Joe Carnahan.
+He won the role by shooting a series of improvised scenes featuring "things that may happen to Murdock in a hotel room" and sending them to director Joe Carnahan.

 Continuing to pursue the acting side of his career, he went on to play roles in the major motion pictures Elysium (2013) starring Matt Damon and Jodie Foster and Maleficent (2014) starring Angelina Jolie.

 His most recent credits include the action flick Hardcore Henry (2015), the ensemble drama The Hollars (2016) and the crime thriller Free Fire (2017) with Brie Larson and Cillian Murphy and the dark comedy Gringo (2018), alongside Charlize Theron and David Oyelowo.

 Sharlto Copley Filmography